Itasy Region

 Vakinankaratra in south and Bongolava in northwest.
 The capital of the region is Miarinarivo, and the population was 897,962 in 2018.
 It is the smallest of all the 22 regions in area with 6993 km2, and is the most densely populated region after Analamanga.

+Geography

+The region of Itasy is named after Lake Itasy, the fourth largest lake in Madagascar.
+The lake is in Ampefy, 120 km from the capital city of Antananarivo.
+There are also 58 rivers in Itasy.
+21 rivers flow in Miarinarivo District, 17 rivers in Arivonimamo District and 20 in Soavinandriana District.
+3,500 ha are covered by lakes: there are 40 lakes in Miarinarivo, 9 in Soavinandriana and 2 in Arivonimamo.

 Administrative divisions

 Itasy Region is divided into three districts, which are sub-divided into 51 communes.